WinterAxis/ESV-MD-Bible/The_Bible_esv/35_Habakkuk/Hab_1.md

 Therefore he sacrifices to his net and makes offerings to his dragnet; for by them he lives in luxury, and his food is rich.

 ###### 17
-Is he then to keep on emptying his net and mercilessly killing nations forever? ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Is he then to keep on emptying his net and mercilessly killing nations forever?

 ***